CYLaiMDPhD/Bikeshare_Analysis/README.md

-# Bikesharing Analysis
+# Bikeshare Analysis

-*Note: This repository was generated to fulfill assignments (Module 14 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-Submitted on 1-28-22 for grading.*
+*Note: This repository was created to fulfill assignments (Module 14 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
+The analysis, content, and format of this report were based on the grading rubric.*

 ## Overview
 This report presents an analysis of CitiBike rider data from New York City for August 2019 using Tableau Public.

+**Data Source:**
+https://s3.amazonaws.com/tripdata/index.html

+201908-citibike-tripdata.csv.zip

 ### Purpose
-To aid our client in her pitch to investors about starting a bicycle share business in Des Moines, we've analyzed historic data from CitiBike, which has operated successfully in New York City for the past several years.
-Data from August 2019 was chosen as ridership is likely to be highst in summer and 2019 was the last pre-pandemic year and thus more representative of typical ridership patterns.
+A fictional client wishes to establish a bike sharing business in Des Moine.
+To pitch the business to potential investors, she has asked us to analyze historic data from CitiBike, a bike share which has operated successfully in New York City for the past several years.
+Data from August 2019 was chosen as ridership is likely to be highest in summer and 2019 was the last pre-pandemic year and thus more representative of typical ridership patterns.

 ---
 ## Results

-### Data Source:
-https://s3.amazonaws.com/tripdata/index.html

-201908-citibike-tripdata.csv.zip

 ### Visualizations:
 **[Tableau - NYC August 2019 Citibike Analysis](https://public.tableau.com/app/profile/cindy.lai7570/viz/Module14ChallengeUCBDataBootcamp/NYCAugust2019CitibikeAnalysis?publish=yes)**